sdcTools/UserSupport/docs/index.md

 Date: Thursday, 26-th of _March_, online <br>
 Registration - to open soon <br>

-It follows and will present to the User Group the conclusions of a preceeding expert meeting dedicated to planning new SDC-tools developments for the next four years<br>
+It follows and will present to the User Group the conclusions of an expert meeting dedicated to planning new SDC-tools developments for the next four years<br>

 ## Recent events